 These damages often get downplayed by the insurance company.
-Never let them convince you that these damages aren’t worth getting compensation for.
-We use various formulas to ensure that they get factored into your claim.
+Never let them convince you that these damages aren’t worth compensation.
+Our bicycle accident attorneys in Columbus, GA, use various formulas to make sure they are factored into your claim.

-OCGA § 51-12-5.1 states that punitive damages exist to punish the at-fault party in an accident for their actions.
+In Georgia law, OCGA § 51-12-5.1 states that punitive damages exist to punish the at-fault party in an accident for their actions.
 This punishment comes in the form of a penalty that gets rewarded to you.
-Keep in mind, not every bicycle accident case will qualify for punitive damages.
+Keep in mind not every bicycle accident case will qualify for punitive damages.
 To qualify, your case must show that:

 - The at-fault party was extremely negligent in their actions.

 - The at-fault party was committing a crime when the accident happened.